Are you an avid reader?

 If you don’t mind that, then this could be a good opportunity, otherwise, skip it!

-Above, we’ve listed a huge selection of websites offering free books for review – but there’s also another place that can be a surprisingly good for finding review opportunities – forums.
+Above, we’ve listed a huge selection of websites offering free books for review – but there’s also another place that can be surprisingly good for finding review opportunities – forums.

 On forums, many authors publish posts requesting reviews.